 A large fireplace is required to accommodate patterned tile

 Don't despair if patterns don't work, even after using smaller, scaled versions of the tile.
 You can always add interest by placing a favorite tile on either side of the mantle or create a medallion using four tiles.

 Two dragonfly tiles on each side of the firebox are made more impressive by plain tiles outlining the firebox

-A medallion using Celtic ceramic tiles provides subtle interest and are the right scale
+A medallion using Celtic ceramic tiles provides subtle interest and the look weathered, carved stone